knotup/knotup/README.md

 - **HTML, CSS**: Fundamental building blocks for creating the structure and style of our web pages.

-- **Python**: Utilized for various backend tasks and automation processes.
+- **Python**: 🐍 Utilized for various backend tasks and automation processes.

 - **AWS (Amazon Web Services)**: Cloud computing services for scalable and flexible infrastructure.

+- **AWS S3**: Object storage service for scalable and secure data storage.

+- **AWS Elastic Load Balancing (ELB)**: Distributing incoming application traffic across multiple targets, improving the availability and fault tolerance of applications. 🚀

 - **MySQL**: A powerful relational database management system for managing our data.

+- **Redis**: In-memory data structure store, used as a caching layer for improved performance.

 - **Postman**: Simplifying the development and testing of APIs.

-- **Docker**: Streamlining the deployment process and ensuring consistency across different environments.
+- **Docker**: 🐳 Streamlining the deployment process and ensuring consistency across different environments.

 - **Kubernetes**: Orchestrating containerized applications to automate deployment, scaling, and management.